area4lib/area4/CONTRIBUTING.md

 Please keep your code as readable as possible.
 We have apps to help out with this such as [CodeFactor](https://codefactor.io) and Codebeat to lint code.
 Where possible please abide by their feedback.

 ## Divider style
 The divider style can be found in the `info for devs` section of the documentation.
+Note: please keep dividers at exactly 12 characters.

 ## Documentation format
 When adding dividers, it must be added to the list of dividers in the docs (`/projectrootfolder/docs/div-looks.rst`) as well as have its own docs in the function in the code.